 A: In the earlier states of gum disease (mild to moderate periodontitis), most treatment involves scaling and root planning.
 The procedure aims at removing plaque and calculus from the surface of the tooth adjacent to gum tissue.

 The periodontal pockets around the tooth are cleaned and all effected root surfaces are smoothed.
 In the majority of early gum disease cases, treatment entails improved home care techniques and scaling and root planning.
 Advanced cases may require surgical treatment.

 A: Conscientious removal of plaque by flossing, brushing and regular professional cleanings will minimise your risk of gum disease.
 However, there are other factors that can affect the health of your gums, such as stress, diabetes, genetics and pregnancy.

-4. Q: What happens if I just ignore getting my teeth cleaned?
+Q: What happens if I just ignore my teeth?